 2. Investor-State Dispute Settlement and UNCITRAL Rules on Transparency

-3. International Sales of Goods (CISG & The Hague Principles in International Commercial Contracts)
+3. International Sale of Goods (CISG & The Hague Principles in International Commercial Contracts)

-4. International Transport of Goods and Rotterdam rules
+4. International Transport of Goods and the Rotterdam rules

 5. Cross-Border Insolvency